Miho-Totsuka/Cancer-Genomics-Analysis-with-R/README.md

 ## Future Work

-I would like to continue learning how to choose and apply appropriate statistical methods to biological datasets.

-I would also like to explore how different types of genomic information, such as mutation, gene expression, and clinical data, can be analyzed together rather than separately.

-One question I would like to investigate is whether **SETD2 mutation status or SETD2 expression level is associated with patient survival**, rather than only comparing patients by cancer stage.
+One question I would like to investigate next is whether **SETD2 mutation status or SETD2 expression level is associated with patient survival**, rather than only comparing patients by clinical stage.

 I would also like to compare SETD2 across different cancer types to see whether similar mutation and expression patterns appear elsewhere.

+As I continue learning, I would like to develop stronger statistical skills and learn how multiple types of genomic information—such as mutation, gene expression, and clinical data—can be analyzed together.

-In the future, I would like to apply what I learned about biological data, variation, and computational analysis to my interest in environmental DNA.
+In the future, I would also like to apply what I learned about biological data, variation, and computational analysis to my interest in environmental DNA.

 In particular, I am interested in how computational methods can distinguish real biological signals from experimental or sequencing noise.